Systemic Lupus Erythematosus (SLE)

 a false-positive test result for at least 6 months confirmed by Treponema pallidum immobilization or fluorescent treponemal antibody absorption test.

-Other antibodies, often associated with lupus, but not included in the criteria, are as follows:
+Other antibodies, often associated with SLE, but not included in the criteria, are as follows:

 Anti-SSA/Ro and anti-SSB/La, also found in Sjogren’s syndrome with dry eyes and dry mouth, and associated with neonatal lupus.